plotly/plotly.py/doc/python/icicle-charts.md

 def build_hierarchical_dataframe(df, levels, value_column, color_columns=None):
     """
-    Build a hierarchy of levels for Icicle or Treemap charts.
+    Build a hierarchy of levels for Icicle charts.

     Levels are given starting from the bottom to the top of the hierarchy, ie the last level corresponds to the root.